anxiety–Tung-Lam–pixabay_1048

 • Obsessive-Compulsive Disorder

-If you have obsessive thoughts that you can’t let go, you may suffer from obsessive-compulsive disorder.
+If you have intrusive, obsessive thoughts that you can’t let go of, you may be experiencing obsessive-compulsive disorder (OCD).
 These thoughts compel you to perform certain behaviours or routines, sometimes lasting for hours, to ease your anxiety.
 These routines might include hand washing, counting, or checking and double-checking things (such as locks).
+OCD is now classified in its own category (obsessive-compulsive and related disorders) but remains closely linked to anxiety.

 ‘Anxiety is an umbrella term – there are many different types of anxiety disorders, all with different definitions and symptoms.’